SOPSLab/AmoebotSim/docs/source/scripting/scripting.rst

   Instantiates a system running the **Compression** algorithm with the given parameters.

+.. js:function:: energyshape(numParticles, numEnergyRoots, holeProb, capacity, demand, transferRate)

+  :param int numParticles: The number of particles in the system.
+  :param int numEnergyRoots: The number of particles with access to external energy sources.
+  :param float holeProb: The system's hole probability capturing how spread out the initial configuration is.
+  :param float capacity: The capacity of each particle's battery.
+  :param float demand: The energy cost for each particle's actions.
+  :param float transferRate: The maximum amount of energy a particle can transfer to a neighbor.

+  Instantiates a system running the **Energy Sharing** algorithm composed with **Hexagon Formation** with the given parameters.

+.. js:function:: energysharing(numParticles, usage, capacity, demand, transferRate)

+  :param int numParticles: The number of particles in the system.
+  :param int usage: Whether the system uses energy for "invisible" actions (``usage = 0``) or for reproduction (``usage = 1``).
+  :param float capacity: The capacity of each particle's battery.
+  :param float demand: The energy cost for each particle's actions.
+  :param float transferRate: The maximum amount of energy a particle can transfer to a neighbor.

+  Instantiates a system running the **Energy Sharing** algorithm with the given parameters.

 .. js:function:: infobjcoating(numParticles, holeProb)

   :param int numParticles: The number of particles in the system.